’14th Most Influential Person in the West Midlands’ 2008. Subsequently not placed.

 He’s organised psychogeographic trips around Birmingham’s Outer Circle, measured the emotional wellbeing of the city, started ‘Talk Like a Brummie Day’, and as well as founding the famous blog Birmingham: It’s Not Shit.
 He currently edits Paradise Circus: A Birmingham Miscellany.
 All of his projects work in the space where emotion and place collide—online and off.

-His new book about visiting every seaside pier in England and Wales — Pier Review — which has been described as “On the Road meets On the Buses” — will be out in early 2016.
+His new book about visiting every seaside pier in England and Wales — Pier Review — which has been described as “On the Road meets On the Buses” — is out now.

 He’s been working with the social web and online communities for way over 10 years, focussed on audience engagement and large scale UGC projects and advising local and central government, media and arts organisations and other companies on the social web.
 He’s also worked for the BBC in tech and community engagement, as a commissioning editor and author on multimedia design books, and as a journalist.